Table of Contents

 How do you do that?
 Here are some instances.

-- Case Studies – Case studies are proof that you have helped similar clients eliminate pain points and achieve SEO success.
+- Case Studies – Case studies prove that you have helped similar clients eliminate pain points and achieve SEO success.

 - Client Testimonials– A brief note from your clients explaining their first-hand experience of working with you can add to the credibility of your SEO agency.